A dark blue TraitLab logo

 Highly open people have diverse interests, and they may feel a constant need to learn and try new things.

-Type 9s are often slightly higher on Conscientiousness
+Type 9s are often slightly lower on Conscientiousness

 Conscientiousness describes one’s tendency to make detailed plans, be highly organized and systematic, and follow consistent, regular schedules.